 We represent cyclists in all types of compensation claims, from road traffic accidents to pothole accidents and component failure.
 Whatever the circumstances of your accident, if you were not the party at fault, we are here to help.

-However unusual you think your case may be, our expert legal team will be happy to assist you wherever possible.
+However unusual you think your case may be, our expert legal firm will be happy to assist you wherever possible.
 We have an excellent track record of winning difficult cases and have the expertise and determination required to give you the best chance of success.